 Lead contamination has been in the news recently, most notably in cities where the water supply have been tainted by the presence of lead.
 However, one of the most common sources of lead contamination originates from lead paint that was used in homes prior to 1978.
 The dust from that lead paint is one of the most common sources of lead poisoning which affects families around the world.

-Any lead paint that was used in homes ...
+Any lead paint that was used in homes prior to 1978 may be under ...

 Over the past decade, the work to remove asbestos from the roofing materials of both private and public buildings has reached 56 percent completion in Rwanda.
 While impressive, the reason why the work is not being completed faster is because of the budget restraints faced by authorities.
 Funding shortfalls have slowed down the work to remove the roofing materials that have been infused with asbestos.